 Q. How many employees are required for a shared-work plan?

 A. The department, shift or unit under a shared-work plan must have at least two participating employees without regard to corporate officers.

 Q. Are there any requirements for employee participation?

-Q. How are hours of work reduced in a Shared-Work plan?
+Q. How many hours of work can be reduced in a shared-work plan?